Devalakshmidevi

-Devalakshmidevi (often known as Devaladevi) was the daughter of Jayatunga Malla of Bhadgaon, and the wife of King Harisimhadeva of Tirhut.
-She was a key figure in the Malla-era politics in the 14th century.
+Devalakshmidevi (often known as Devaladevi) was the daughter of Jayatunga Malla of Bhaktapur, and the wife of King Harisimhadeva of Tirhut.
+She was a key figure in the Malla-era politics in the 14th century until her death on 18 April 1366.

 Marriage with Harisimhadeva

 Devaladevi was the daughter of Jayatunga Malla of the House of Tripura, which was a ruling house in Bhadgaon at that time in Kathmandu Valley.
 In 1310 C.E., King Harisimhadeva of Mithila invaded the Kathmandu Valley and after negotiations, in addition with other gifts, Devaladevi was given in marriage to Harisimhadeva.

 Return to Bhadgaon

-In 1324 C.E Ghiyath al-Din Tughluq invadeded and conquered Tirhut.
-King Harisimhadeva, along with Devaladevi and their son Jagatsimha fled to Kathmandu valley.
-Harisimhadeva died while en route due to his injuries but Devaladevi, and Jagatsimha were welcomed by her brother Jayarudra Malla in Bhadgaon, who was the current head of House of Tripura and the de facto ruler of the Kathmandu valley.
+In 1324 C.E Ghiyath al-Din Tughluq invaded and conquered Tirhut.
+Harisimhadeva, along with Devaladevi and their son Jagatsimha, fled to Kathmandu valley.
+Harisimhadeva died while en route due to his injuries but Devaladevi and Jagatsimha were welcomed by her brother Jayarudra Malla in Bhadgaon, who was then head of the House of Tripura and the de facto ruler of the Kathmandu valley.